yun-vis/fhstp-bcc-csharp/pages/dotnettype.md

             // Create three delegate objects that take differentmethods as parameters ChangeValueDelegate myDelegate1 = new ChangeValueDelegate(AddOne);
-            ChangeValueDelegate myDelegate2 = new ChangeValueDelegate(MultipleTwo);
+            ChangeValueDelegate myDelegate2 = new ChangeValueDelegate(MultiplyTwo);
             ChangeValueDelegate myDelegate3 = new ChangeValueDelegate(Square);
             // The following is also a valid syntax;
             // ChangeValueDelegate myDelegate3 = Square;